 In summer you should generally expect hot weather, but pack for every eventuality.
 Being alpine runs, the water can be very cold.
 Furthermore, generally when it rains, it really rains, and this can take your temperature right down.
 I went from wearing a drysuit one day, to wearing a long sleeve semi-dry cag the next, through to a short sleeve cag after that!

 The choice of boat to take will depend on what you are after doing.
 Flare boofing, rock splatting, and technically weaving in and around rocks is the order of the day for much of it.
-Personally I prefer a boat like my Veloc for its speed.
+Personally I prefer a boat like my Veloc for its speed (at the time of original publication.
+These days I would take a half slice at least for more fun).
 Although some people might prefer to take something a bit more playful, and spend their days tail squirting and surfing on every feature.

 The Soča is the main river that you will be paddling.
 However, with a good snow melt or a bit of top up rain, there is also the option of the equally wonderful Koritnica.